FIFA says Valcke not involved in $10 million payment

 Warner left jail in Trinidad and Tobago on Thursday after he was granted bail, according to local media.

-The scandal at FIFA has prompted calls for a World Cup boycott.
-But on Tuesday, the president of the German Football Association, Wolfgang Niersbach, told Reuters he opposed this.

-Writing by Brian Homewood; Editing by John O'Brien, John Stonestreet and Giles Elgood
+Writing by Brian Homewood in Berne; Editing by John O'Brien, John Stonestreet and Giles Elgood